NashAiomos/NeutronStarDAO/README.md

 # NeutronStarDAO

-This is a blog platform made in the form of dao:.
+This is a blog platform made in the form of dao:

 Built on IC.

 People can log in, comment, message, comment as ii, which is equivalent to discussing in a forum, and open the page directly to write markdown articles and publish them.

 When publishing, you can choose to make an NFT of each article published and publish it, and later you can sell this NFT (sell the article).